Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Easy to see or understand.
 **Sentence:** The negative effects of climate change on crops are evident in many regions.
 **Conversation:**
-A – Can you see the impact of climate change on your farm?
+A – Can you see the impact of climate change on your farm
 B – Yes, the changes are evident in the reduced yields.

 ---